 If you have a safeguarding concern, please make an appointment to speak to Mrs Rowe, Mrs Toft or Miss Lane.

-Report internet content promoting terrorism, extremism or violence - your report will be treated anonymously
+Please report internet content promoting terrorism, extremism or violence to the DSL and directly to Gov.uk using the link below - your report will be treated anonymously

 Every year we hold Anti Bullying week.
 This ties in with the National Anti Bullying week in November.
 We deliver themed assemblies, we have invited an Anti Bullying Ambassador, from The Princess Diana Trust to talk to all of the children, we design anti bullying posters and work together to discuss what bullying is and how to deal with it if it ever happens to you.
 Every class rewrites their whole class anti bulling charter.
 These can be seen on the class pages.